Citroën C4: C4 Aircross (2012–2017)

 The Citroën C4 Aircross is a compact SUV based on the Mitsubishi ASX and the Peugeot 4008.
 It was featured at the 2012 Geneva Motor Show.
 A four-wheel drive version of the Aircross is also available.

-C4 Cactus (2014–present)
+C4 Cactus (2014–2024)

 The C4 Cactus is a subcompact crossover produced in PSA's Villaverde factory in Madrid, Spain since the first quarter of 2014.
 Sales commenced in France in June 2014.
 Although branded as the C4 Cactus, it is based on the smaller PF1 platform that underpins the C3 and the DS 3.
 In Europe, it was succeeded by the third generation C4, dropping the "Cactus" suffix.

 Sales and production

 C4 in rallying

 A much-anticipated C4 World Rally Car, intended to replace the multiple World Rally Championship-winning Citroën Xsara WRC, was first sighted in 2004 with testing duties assigned to double world rally champion Carlos Sainz.
 Having once been earmarked for a late 2005 competitive debut, the decision by the controlling PSA Group to withdraw both Citroën and stablemates Peugeot from works participation at the end of the 2005 season led to the momentary abandonment of the project.

 Since then, however, the marque etched in a comeback for the 2007 season, during which a revived C4 WRC was scheduled for its official debut, with the then-thrice world champion Sébastien Loeb as the official first driver, and Dani Sordo, the 2005 Junior World Rally Champion, later confirmed alongside him after an impressive 2006 season for the Spaniard.
 In their official debut at the 2007 Monte Carlo Rally, the two C4 WRCs finished 1–2, with Loeb winning ahead of Sordo.
 Loeb has subsequently secured the 2007, 2008, and 2009 drivers' titles, with Citroën claiming the 2008 and 2009 manufacturers' championships.